What is Net Metering?

 Additional Net Metering Information

-- Each month, the kWh total that your system puts onto the grid will be credited against the kWh total that you used from the grid.
-If your system put more kWhs onto the grid than you used from the grid, the excess will be reserved and applied as credit in future months as needed.
-Example: Last month, the net metered system put 450 kWh onto the grid and you used 300 kWh.
-300 of the 450 generated are used to credit against the kWhs consumed.
-The remaining 150 kWh carry forward to future months.
+Each month, the kWh total that your system puts onto the grid will be credited against the kWh total that you used from the grid.
+If your system put more kWh onto the grid than you used from the grid, the excess will be reserved in your “bank” and applied as credit in future months as needed.
+How credits accrue in your bank will look different depending on your billing rate.

 -Your SMPA meter will not be replaced with a special “net” meter.
 In most cases, the meter you have now is the same meter that will be used for net metering.